Sri Lanka’s ex-prez Gotabaya Rajapaksa returns home, gets special security, bungalow from govt | Politics

 - Sri Lanka

-Sri Lanka's former President Gotabaya Rajapaksa has been given special security and a state bungalow for accommodation on his return here from Thailand where he fled amid months-long mass protests over the country's worst economic crisis, officials said on Saturday.
+Sri Lanka's ousted President Gotabaya Rajapaksa has been given special security and a state bungalow on his return here from Thailand where he fled amid months-long mass protests over the country's worst economic crisis, officials said on Saturday.

 Rajapaksa, 73, was accorded a warm welcome as he returned to Colombo from Thailand amid tight security on late Friday.
 He was festooned with flowers by a welcoming party of ministers and politicians as he disembarked at Colombo's Bandaranaike International Airport from Bangkok via Singapore.